Essential renormalisation group

 We close this Section by a remark: in the spike-plot approach, the task of integrating the scaling equations to find a globally defined solution involves fine tuning $\sigma$.
 In practice, to obtain the global functions $v_\star(\varphi)$ and $f_\star(\varphi)$, we have taken advantage of the asymptotic solutions \eqref{eqs:Vasymptotic} and \eqref{eqs:Fasymptotic} and of the expansion around the minimum \eqref{eqs:min_expansion}.
 Specifically, in order to determine values for $A_F$ and $A_V$ we can match the $v(\varphi)$ and $\frac{\partial v(\varphi)}{\partial \rho}$ for values of the field where the expansion around the minimum and the large field one overlap.
 This determines

 Although the expansions of $f(\varphi)$ do not perfectly overlap, a suitable Pad\'{e} approximant to the large field expansion eventually matches the expansion around the minimum.
-The corresponding globally-defined functions $v_\star(\varphi)$ and $f_\star(\varphi)$ at the Wilson-Fisher fixed point are plotted in the third and fourth panels of Fig. \ref{Fig:functionals}.
+The corresponding globally-defined functions $v_\star(\varphi)$ and $f_\star(\varphi)$ at the Wilson-Fisher fixed point are plotted in the bottom panels of Fig. \ref{Fig:functionals}.
 An in-depth analysis of global fixed points and their relation to local expansions has been given in \cite{Litim:2016hlb,Juttner:2017cpr}.